sap-tutorials/Tutorials/tutorials/cpi-sentiment-analysis-s4/cpi-sentiment-analysis-s4.md

 ![system](12.png)

-Under Inbound Communication the technical user which was created in step 1.
-This field should be automatically filled in.
+The technical user, which was created in step 1, should be automatically filled in under **Inbound Communication**.
 ![system USER](13.png)

 Choose **Save**.